View some of our 2023-24 ISA season best ISA platform sellers.

-Since 2014, HMRC now allows individuals who inherit their spouse or civil partner’s ISA account(s) to gain an additional permitted subscription so that they can invest the full value into their own ISA account.
+Since 2014, HMRC now allowed individuals who inherit their spouse or civil partner’s ISA account(s) to gain an additional permitted subscription to invest the full value into their ISA account.

 The value of the additional permitted subscription is equal to the value of the deceased’s ISA.
-An APS is valid for whichever time period is greater out of:
+An APS is valid for whichever period is more significant out of the:

 This means that the Stocks and Shares ISA you inherit can still benefit from the tax benefits of an ISA wrapper for the future.

-If you have broken an ISA rule then the best course of action is to notify HMRC and your ISA provider.
+If you have broken an ISA rule, then the best action is to notify HMRC and your ISA provider.

-Do not try to rectify the error yourself by withdrawing or transferring funds, as this will likely complicate matters further and you could lose a portion of your actual ISA allowance.
+Do not try to rectify the error by withdrawing or transferring funds, as this will likely complicate matters further, and you could lose a portion of your actual ISA allowance.

-For example, if you contribute to two different Stocks and Shares ISAs in the same tax year, notify each provider and HMRC.
+For example, notify each provider and HMRC if you contribute to two stocks and share ISAs in the same tax year.